H.R. 6703: Lower Health Care Premiums for All Americans Act

 Official bill page with text, actions, sponsors, and legislative status for the Lower Health Care Premiums for All Americans Act.

-Employee Retirement Income Security Act on govinfo
+Employee Retirement Income Security Act of 1974 on govinfo

 29 U.S.C.
 1002 Definitions on the U.S. House Office of the Law Revision Counsel